davidzweben/jumoo-docs/tm/06.reference/04. Implementation/models/TranslationProperty.md

-A Translation property is a represention of a single property within an umbraco content node, it conains all the information required to translate a property.
+A Translation property is a representation of a single property within an Umbraco content node, it contains all the information required to translate a property.

 Properties may be simple or complex and contain one or more [translation values](TranslationValue)